 Getting your visa will add a few dollars to your trip, too; a standard tourist document will cost just over £100.

-How many people will it affect?
+How many people will it impact on?

 Biometric passports were introduced in early 2006 and 6 months validity is required on a passport for visits to the US, so most will be renewing their passport in advance of their trip at this time, Please make sure you’re not one of the few who could be hit by the tightening of security.